matthiewbhaines/CandidacyJournalClub/Bush2012Notes.md

 - pleiotropy
 - single nucleotide polymorphism (SNP): a single change in a base pair, seen/occur with high frequency, common, given in terms of minor allele frequency  (@BushMoore+shortyear)
 - linkage disequilibrium (LD): if 2 pairs are always seen together (at higher than chance level) (ex.
 AB and ab) out of possible combinations (AB, Ab, aB, ab), distance between 2 genes is assumed to be small
+  + linkage between markers on a population scale (across many many generations) (@BushMoore+shortyear)
+  + *linkage equilibrium* would be when no alleles/markers are linked, independent
+  + LD is reported in R^2, where $\uparrow$ r^2 means two SNPs convey similar info
 - mutation - low frequency variation in genetic sequence, rare (@BushMoore+shortyear)
 - susceptibility variant
 - penetrance - effect size (of a genetic variant) (@BushMoore+shortyear)
+- phenotype
+- recombination

 # 1. Important Questions in Human Genetics
 - GWAS studies aim to identify genetic risk factors for common diseases by utilizing DNA sequence variations